Academic Policies & Procedures

 While at Clarks Summit University, students are expected to work diligently as they learn the important skills of time management and responsibility.
 However, there will be times when work may be turned in late.
 In such cases, the following guidelines are followed.

-- Each faculty member may establish their own late polices based on style of teaching and content needs.
+- Each faculty member may establish their own late policies based on the style of teaching and content needs.

 - This policy will be clearly articulated in the course syllabus.